bekcpear/mypelicanconfandarticles/content/pages/about.en.rst

 Note: My current avatar is the screenshot of anamition, 《夏目友人帳 陸》, please contact me in time if there are any copyright issues, and I will immediately delete it.

 The logo is my own works.
-And I declare that the logo is only authorized for 'ume.ink' and its subdomains.
+And I declare that the logo is only authorized for this site.

 .. _`reStructuredText`: http://docutils.sourceforge.net/rst.html